tomaszaba/ipccheckr/README.md

 In a nutshell, the array of exported functions span from sample size checkers, data processors, quality checkers, prevalence calculators as well as some handy functions to render formatted and presentable output tables on the two latter groups of functions.
-Two useful workflows are shown below on how to use `ipcchecker`:

-### Useful worklow with `ipccheckr` for data quality checks
+### Useful workflow with `ipccheckr` for data quality checks

 <img src="man/figures/README-mermaid-diagram-1.png" style="display: block; margin: auto;" />